scalastuff/scalaleafs/first-steps.md

 </div>
 {% endhighlight %}

-The example shows that the 3 things that can be on the right side of a CSS selector: a string, an XML literal, or an XML transformation.
+The example shows the 3 things that can be on the right side of a CSS selector: a string, an XML literal, or an XML transformation.
 An XML transformation is basically a NodeSeq => NodeSeq function.